Tzvet05/INDULC/README.md

 ### The main object

-The main object must contain 3 items :
+The main object must contain 4 items :
-- `"n_registers"`, whose value (number) is the number of registers of the CPU.
+- `"instruction_length"`, whose value (number) is the maximum length (in bits) of the instructions.
+- `"registers"`, whose value (array of number) is the array of all the valid CPU register indexes.
 - `"instructions"`, whose value (array of instruction objects) is the array of all the supported instructions.
 - `"flags"`, whose value (array of flag objects) is the array of all the supported flags.

+`"instruction_length"` must be strictly greater than 0.
+It does not need to be a multiple of 8, and if it is not, all the bits up to the nearest multiple of 8 will be written as 0 in the machine code (for padding reasons).

 #### The instruction object

-The instruction object must contain 3 items :
+The instruction object must contain 2 items :
 - `"mnemonics"`, whose value (array of strings) is the array of all of the instruction's mnemonics.
-- `"opcode"`, whose value (number) is the opcode of the instruction.
 - `"bitfields"`, whose value (array of bitfield objects) is the array of all of the instruction's bitfields.

+The sum of the lengths of an instruction's bitfields must not exceed the value specified in `"instruction_length"`.
+If the sum is inferior to this value, all the remaining bits up to the value of `"instruction_length"` are treated as if they were part of a `"constant"` bitfield with a `"constant"` value of 0.

 ##### The bitfield object

-The bitfield object must contain 2 items :
+The bitfield object must contain 2 to 3 items :
 - `"len"`, whose value (number) is the length (in bits) of the bitfield.
 - `"type"`, whose value (string) is the type of the bitfield.
-The type can be `"opcode"`, `"register"`, `"immediate"`, `"condition"` or `"unused"`.

-As the instructions are encoded on 32 bits, the sum of the lengths of an instruction's bitfields must not exceed 32.
-If it is inferior to 32 bits, all the remaining bits up to the 32nd are considered unused.
-The `"unused"` type is used to add padding inside an instruction.
+- `"constant"`, whose value (number) is the value of the constant (if the bitfield's type is `"constant"`).

+`"len"` must be strictly greater than 0.
+It does not need to be a multiple of 8.

+`"type"` must be one of `"constant"`, `"register"`, `"immediate"` and `"condition"`.
+`"constant"` can be used for the opcode, padding or a constant value needed by a pseudoinstruction.

+`"constant"` is ignored if the bitfield's type is not `"constant"`.
+If the bitfield's type is `"constant"` but the `"constant"` item does not exists, it is considered equal to 0.

 #### The flag object